-Tape – one of the physiotherapists’ favourite and most versatile tools that can be used in many different ways.
+Tape is one of the physiotherapists’ favourite and most versatile tools that can be used in many different ways.

 Elastic strapping – (often call Kinesio tape), which provides dynamic support, protecting muscles and/or joints.
 Kinesio tape is the lovely coloured tape we see adorning athletes on TV.